-We don't use numbers to identify racers in the Silver State 508.
+We don't use numbers to identify racers or teams in the Silver State 508.
 How boring!
 How impersonal!
-Silver State 508 uses animal totems to identify riders.
+Silver State 508 uses animal totems to identify racers or teams.
 Several 508 racers entered the race primarily to receive their totem.

-Each racer may request, or will receive, an animal totem as part of the application process.
-Be sure to memorize your totem; this is how you and your crew will identify yourselves to time stations and race officials.
-Team or rider totem must be visible and easily legible (in words, not only pictures) on all four sides of the support vehicle.
+Each racer or team requests an animal totem as part of the application process.
+This is how you and your crew identify yourselves to time stations and race officials.
+Team or racer totem must be visible and easily legible (in words, not only pictures) on all four sides of the support vehicle.
 Lettering must be 6 inches high.
 Do not block windows.
 Solo signage should not use the word "TEAM."
 Signage for 2x teams must state "2X" and signage for 4X teams must state "4X."
 You may order custom totem signs from Banners and Signs Graphx (Use this Pdf form to order) for pick-up at the race.

 Returning racers will have the same totems as before.
-New riders may request a specific animal totem when they submit their entry form, however only the Event Director can officially assign animal totems, following a special ritual ablution and spiritual practice.
+New racers or teams may request a specific animal totem when they submit their entry form, however only the Event Director can officially assign animal totems, following a special ritual ablution and spiritual practice.
 Totems, whether nickname, mascot, alter ego, second identity, or spirit guide, are permanent and non-transferable.

 Guidelines for Requesting Totems